Identifying the Context Shift between Test Benchmarks and Production Data: Addressing Robustness with Dynamic Benchmarking

-A second approach to addressing the benchmark-production gap is to transform the practice of evaluation from static benchmarks to dynamic benchmarks where models' performance is continually evaluated on datasets produced via well-specified, quality controlled data generation processes.
-Dynabench~\cite{kiela2021dynabench} is an example of dynamic benchmarking for natural language processing tasks.
-For developing dynamic benchmarks in general, data generation process desiderata include specifying the following:
+A second approach to addressing the benchmark-production gap is to transform the practice of evaluation from static benchmarks to dynamic benchmarks where models' performance is not evaluated on a single dataset, but rather continually evaluated on datasets produced via well-specified, quality controlled data generation processes.
+One example of dynamic benchmarking is dynabench~\cite{kiela2021dynabench}, which is designed for natural language processing tasks.
+For general development of dynamic benchmarks, data generation process desiderata should include specifying the following dimensions of a dynamic benchmark:

 \begin{itemize} \item \textbf{Prediction task}: What are the input features and output labels?
-For example, inputs may be images and outputs may be lists of objects or classifications of benign and malignant.
+For example, inputs may be images and outputs may be lists of objects or inputs may be described more specifically as images of skin lesions photographed by dermatoscopes and outputs may be classifications of benign and malignant by board-certified dermatologists in the United States.
+It is important to be careful that the task matches the expected goal because unexpected mismatches between tasks and goals are relatively common~\cite{mullainathan_inequity_2021, kerr1975folly}.

-\item \textbf{Test size}: What is the minimum test size for reducing within data sampling error to an acceptably small error rate?

 \item \textbf{Ground truth annotation arbitration}: Who has the authority to annotate the data?
-How should data be annotated?
+How do experts differ from crowdworkers or an algorithm~\cite{groh2022towards}?
+How should the data be annotated?
 How should inter-annotator disagreement be represented?
 What categories should be included?

 \item \textbf{Data inclusion and exclusion criteria}: What are the possible data sources?
 How are data curated from these sources?
-What is the data distribution of categories and sub-categories?
+What is the data distribution of categories and subcategories?
 What are the quality constraints?

+\item \textbf{Benchmark size and shape}: What is the minimum size of a batch of data to serve as a benchmark?
+How should benchmarks by different groups for the same task be combined together?

 \end{itemize}